AdoriZahard/hi3er/docs/index.md

 - | :----:
 **Recitatif of Eden**: Every 10 SP left boosts Total DMG by 3.0%. | 1st **Recitatif of Creeks**: Every 10 SP left boosts Physical & Elemental DMG by 2.5%. | 2nd

+!!! note
+    Between either, choose one.
+For Kalpas purposes, you'll have to use BR to reduce your HP to below 100, so don't forget that.
+In regards to Core, Eden 1st Core is more helpful.

 ***